1. Physiological Considerations

 - Atomidine: Various programs were prescribed.
 There is no given formula for arriving at dosages.
 One suggestion is as follows:

-for seven days, rest five days
+One drop for seven days, rest five days

 Two drops for seven days, rest five days